Single branch of chiral Majorana modes from doubly degenerate Fermi surfaces

 The first term in $\Delta F^{(4)}$ leads to the magnetoelectric effect.
 The magnetization induced by the spatial variation of the external potential is given by $\vec{M}(\vec{r})=\chi \nabla V(\vec{r})$, where $\chi=D\text{Im}(\Delta_p\Delta_s^{*})$.
-A nonzero $\chi$ requires the coexistence of $\Delta_{s}$ and $\Delta_{p}$, and that the phase phase difference should not equal $0$ and $\pi$, hence, both the inversion and time-reversal symmetries are broken.
+A nonzero $\chi$ requires the coexistence of $\Delta_{s}$ and $\Delta_{p}$ with a phase difference not equal to $0$ or $\pi$, hence, both the inversion and time-reversal symmetries are broken.
 As analyzed before, the $p\pm is$ pairing gap functions are energetically favored when they are nearly degenerate.
-In this case, $\chi$ is nonzero and its signs are opposite for the $p\pm is$ cases.
-The open boundary condition used previously corresponds to a jump of the external potential.
+In this case, $\chi$ is nonzero and its sign is opposite for the $p\pm is$ cases.
+The open boundary condition used previously corresponds to a sudden jump of the electric potential.
 Hence, the spin polarized surface states is a manifestation of the magnetoelectric effect.

 Magnetizations can also be induced by the spatial inhomogeneity of the superconducting gap functions as described in $\Delta F^{(3)}$.
-This effect is embodied in the spontaneous magnetization at the interfaces between domains with different pairing symmetries in the bulk.
-For the interface between $p\pm is$ pairing domains, we find localized and spin polarized mid-gap states at the energy of $|\Delta_p|$, while for that of the $\pm p+is$ pairings, such states also appear and their energy becomes $|\Delta_s|$.
-Derivations are included in Appendices \ref{sec:gapped_interface} and \ref{sec:gapped_interface2}.
+This effect is embodied in the spontaneous magnetization at the interfaces between regions with different pairing symmetries in the bulk as shown in Fig. \ref{fig:4zeroModes} $(b)$.
+Furthermore, for the interface between $p+ is$ and $p-is$ regions, we find localized and spin polarized mid-gap states at the energy of $|\Delta_p|$, while for the interface between the $ p+is$ and $-p+is$ regions, the energies are at $|\Delta_s|$.
+The solutions of these mid-gap states are included in SM Sect.
+VI \cite{suppl}.
+We also note that the chiral Majorana fermion can alternatively be viewed as propagating on the edge of such interfaces.

-The chiral Majorana modes can be dragged and controlled by a current carrying wire placed on the surface of the system.
+The chiral Majorana fermion can be produced and controlled by a current-carrying wire placed on top of the surface of the system as shown in Fig. \ref{fig:proximity} (a).
 The directions of the magnetic fields on the surface produced by the wire are antiparallel on the opposite sides of the wire, thus the induced symmetry breaking pattern ($p+is$ or $p-is$) changes across the wire when the system is cooled below $T_c$.
-As discussed previously, there exists a chiral Majorana mode on the domain wall along the wire.
-Such chiral Majorana mode can be dragged by translating the wire on the surface.
+As discussed previously, there exists a chiral Majorana fermion propagating along the domain wall produced by the electric current.
+The domain wall will follow the motion of the wire if the motion is slow enough to ensure adiabaticity.
+Hence, such chiral Majorana fermion is mobile and can be conveniently dragged by translating the wire on the surface.